photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 podman --version
 ```

-We also provide a complete setup script that installs Podman and downloads the default configuration to a directory of your choice:
+We also provide a setup script that conveniently installs Podman and downloads the default configuration to a directory of your choice:

 ```
 mkdir -p /opt/photoprism
 cd /opt/photoprism
 curl -sSf https://dl.photoprism.app/podman/install.sh | bash
 ```

+Please keep in mind to replace the `docker` and `docker compose` commands with `podman` and `podman-compose` when following the further instructions.

 ### Ubuntu Linux